Skip to Content

 The Chandelier cocktail lounge in Cosmopolitan Hotel

-If you’re looking for something a little more sophisticated to do during the evening, make your way into a classy cocktail lounge in a plush Las Vegas hotel.
-There is certainly no shortage of options.
+If you’re looking for something a little more sophisticated to do during the evening, make your way into a classy cocktail lounge in a plush Las Vegas hotel like Cosmopolitan.
+There’s certainly no shortage of options for cocktail lounges on the Strip.
+Find your favorite hotel and then find a bar you like.

 Tao restaurant and nightclub entrance in the Venetian hotel one of the top clubs in Las Vegas round tunnel entrance